 - Camera, memory-cards, batteries etc (carry enough spare batteries.
 Electricity is not available on the slopes)

 - Some trekkers feel loss of energy more than others.
 While there is adequate food provided on the trek, carry a few energy bars (dry fruit pouches are better than 5 Star/Munch).

 - While packing, use bags to compartmentalize things and carry few extra plastic bags for wet clothes.

-- A plate, spoon and coffee mug.
+- Carry a leak proof tiffin box, a plate, spoon and coffee mug.

 - Leave your denims behind – these are ill suited for treks and add weight.

 - Snacks, colas, alcohol and personal food – No need to overburden yourself with food.